Convert RLE to WBMP

 WBMP, or Wireless Bitmap, is a monochrome graphics file format specifically designed for wireless devices, such as mobile phones and PDAs.
 It was introduced as part of the Wireless Application Protocol (WAP) standard to facilitate the display of simple images on limited display screens of early mobile devices.
 The format is highly optimized for low-bandwidth environments and supports only black and white colors to minimize data transmission requirements.
 WBMP files are compact and easy to process, making them ideal for the constrained resources of early wireless communications technology.
 WBMP played a crucial role in the early days of mobile web browsing by enabling basic graphical content on devices with minimal graphical capabilities.

-Wait for the converter to finish and download your WBMP image.
+Wait for the converter to finalize, then access your WBMP image.